neeraj338/txn-outbox/README.md

 ### Txn outbox ( a.k.a.
 Outbox pattern)
 ```
-Is custom cloud stream binder that accept a message (binary or text)
+Is custom cloud stream binder that accepts a message (binary or text)
-& Stores it in DB to maintain trasaction and atleat once delivery guarantee.
+& Stores it in DB to maintain transaction and at-least once delivery guarantee.
 ```

 #### How it works